 7] Social media threats

 Cybercriminals are also targeting the social media presence of both individuals and businesses.
-This kind of attack includes announcing a fake event or fake product, leading the visitors to click a registration URL that leads to a fake website.
+This type of attack involves announcing a fake event or product, prompting visitors to click a registration URL that redirects to a fake website.
 It is by using the identity of a legitimate business.
 Any user entering through the fake URLs is at risk of losing their credentials to potential fraud.
-Negligible use of proper identity verification methods increases the probability of such attacks.
+The negligible use of proper identity verification methods increases the likelihood of such attacks.

 8] Threat due to mobile malware